Peashooter101/JaredVirtualMachine/README.md

 >
 > This is meant to be a playground and will not be updated for any reason outside of me doing random tests.
 >
-> It is under the `test` directory but it is located within `experimentation` because I am not trying to test the application.
+> It is under the `test` directory, but it is located within `experimentation` because I am not trying to test the application.
+>
+> Files used as a part of experimentation are included in `JaredVM_data/Experimentation`.

 Some experiments I have conducted...
 - Using HttpRequest, HttpResponse, and HttpClient for GET/POST requests.
 - Using Jackson API to map JSON into Objects.
 - Merging, scaling, and modifying images using BufferedImage and Graphics ([OverlayImagesExp.java](https://github.com/Peashooter101/JaredVirtualMachine/blob/main/src/test/java/experimentation/OverlayImagesTest.java)).
 - Converting a BufferedImage into a Base64 String and sending that info up to Imgur ([ImgurUploadTest.java](https://github.com/Peashooter101/JaredVirtualMachine/blob/main/src/test/java/experimentation/ImgurUploadTest.java)).
+- Pull apart a GIF and overlay text onto it ([TextOnGifTest.java](https://github.com/Peashooter101/JaredVirtualMachine/blob/main/src/test/java/experimentation/TextOnGifTest.java)).

 Some ideas I have...
 - Use Graphics to draw text onto a BufferedImage ([StackOverflow Reference](https://stackoverflow.com/questions/2658554/using-graphics2d-to-overlay-text-on-a-bufferedimage-and-return-a-bufferedimage)).
+  - Pull each frame out of a GIF ([StackOverflow Reference](https://stackoverflow.com/questions/8933893/convert-each-animated-gif-frame-to-a-separate-bufferedimage)).
+  - Saving GIF with ImageIO ([StackOverflow Reference](https://stackoverflow.com/questions/777947/creating-animated-gif-with-imageio)).
 - Use a database that gets routinely updated by the bot because I have too much data and too much object mapping going on.
 - Host a small web server to send HTML to force Discord to put videos into Embeds.
   - All Discord embeds sent by bots are `EmbedType.RICH` and Rich Embeds cannot have a video in it.